Niemeyer-Research-Group/1DSweptCUDA/README.md

 ## Swept program instructions

-It's recommended that the user begin by running the plotSolutions.py python script from the command line in the SweptSource directory.
+It's recommended that the user begin by running the plotSolutions.py script from the command line in the SweptSource directory.
 This will create the SweptSource/bin subdirectory for the executables, compile all the programs and plot the result of the program with the conditions you select in the GUI.

 In addition, the programs may be compiled using make from the command line or individually.